 The way to celebrate Thanksgiving healthfully is not just by cooking nutritious dishes, or making sure you drink plenty of water throughout the day.
-This holiday gathers friends, family, and neighbors together for food as well as connection.
+This holiday brings friends, family, and neighbors together for food as well as connection.

 The gathering of people to share a meal is a tradition that is often overlooked in our culture.
-We’re always running to the next activity, rarely making time to sit and enjoy our meals with the people we love.
-Especially around this time of year, we begin feeling the holiday stress and can lose sight of what’s truly important.
+We are always running to the next activity, rarely making time to sit and enjoy our meals with the people we love.
+Especially around this time of year, we begin feeling the holiday stress and can lose sight of what's truly important.

 This holiday is a wonderful opportunity to reignite that tradition.
 Here is how to make your Thanksgiving day a way to create real connections with those you care about the most.